 Natural Cold Vs. Wind Chill

-The two types of cold make a difference – so always keep that in mind when measuring up how cold it is outside, how heavily to layer up, and whether or not that To Do List is really worth doing.
+The two types of colds make a difference – so always keep that in mind when measuring how cold it is outside, how heavily to layer up, and whether or not that to-do list is worth doing.

 So Stay Warm!